gloriading/move/README.md

 * [ to-do / question] ********************************************
+- only allow + - exerise button appear after inserting a set
+- add duration to exercises table
 - record new/edit: if add 2 more fiels and click on send then ...
 - provide instant workout challenges
 - user can publish their story